What to Eat in Barcelona: 12 Local Dishes + Where to Go

 Can Xurrades (Carrer de Casanova 212, metro Hospital Clinic).
 A great restaurant for meat eaters that’s a must stop on the Barcelona calçots circuit: they’re delivered directly from a garden in Valls.

-The fideuá noodle is a local alternative to paella that’s as Catalan as it gets.
+The fideuá noodle is a local alternative to Barcelona’s best paella and it’s as Catalan as it gets.

 The recipe and cooking method is essentially the same only instead of rice they put in a type of macaroni (‘fideos’) and they’re almost always accompanied by a lemony aioli sauce.